Guest0x0/normalization-bench/README.md

 So the `log(N)` cost of `tree`, or even the constant overhead of `skew` has a significant effect.
-- environment lookup is also a very common operation, but for shallow environments
+- environment lookup is also a very common operation, but for shallow environments, or under the conjecture that "recently defined bound variables are accessed most frequently", DBI may need less steps on average to lookup bound variables.
-(which IMO is also the most common case in practice, if defined variables are stored separatedly), the `O(N)` cost of `list` is not that terrible, and the constant overhead of `tree` and `skew` is not negligible.
+(which IMO is also the most common case in practice, if top-level defined variables are stored separatedly), the `O(N)` cost of `list` is not that terrible, and the constant overhead of `tree` and `skew` is not negligible.